 - What makes something travel by word of mouth in my industry?

 - What partnerships could give me customers now?

 - How do I see more to my existing customers?

 - What strategies have worked well for similar businesses in different industries?

 - What strategies have worked well for businesses in my same industry?

-- What strategies have not work well for other companies like mine?
+- Which strategies have not worked well for other companies like mine?